eformat/openshift-airflow/README.md

 ![airflow-empty.png](images/airflow-empty.png)

-## Other Configuration
+## Other Configurations

 Helm deploys the applications and configures the k8s secrets.
+Check the chart [chart/airflow/values.yaml](chart/airflow/values.yaml) file for all the options.

 We set some random default values that you should override for anything other than testing - see [chart/airflow/templates/secrets.yaml](chart/airflow/templates/secrets.yaml)

 The default random values are: